Home Articles Give lists Give list: Climate change

-Give list: Climate change
+Give list: Climate Change

+Climate Change is a global issue predicted to cause significant disruption to food security, human health, freshwater resources, economic sectors, and natural ecosystems.
 The United Nations is urging countries to take immediate measures to combat the climate crisis and its impacts.
 Not-for-profit organisations are making significant contributions to this complex problem through research, advocacy, policy, education, environmental management, and building community alliances.

 This give list provides a range of not-for-profit organisations working to address the climate crisis.

 While the entities listed below are all known to APS, we do not conduct a detailed analysis of their financial position and governance ahead of their inclusion in this list.
-This is not an exhaustive list of the many not-for-profit organisations working in this space.
+Each charity’s audited financials are available to view on the ACNC website.
+This is not an exhaustive list of the many not-for-profit organisations working in this space

 Australian Conservation Foundation